yehia67/documentation/compass/0.1/how-to-guides/set-up-a-private-tangle.md

 * The length of time it takes to create, sign and send a bundle

 :::info:
-The greater the depth, the longer it takes to create the Merkle tree, but the more bundles Compass can sign and send.
+The greater the depth, the longer it takes to compute the Merkle tree, but the more bundles Compass can sign and send.

-So, a depth of 24 would allow Compass to send milestones for over 31 years, but it would take a long time to create the Merkle tree.
-A depth of 8 would allow Compass to send milestones for only a couple of hours, but it would take only seconds to create the Merkle tree.
+So, a depth of 24 would allow Compass to send milestones for over 31 years, but it would take a long time to compute the Merkle tree.
+A depth of 8 would allow Compass to send milestones for only a couple of hours, but it would take only seconds to compute the Merkle tree.
 :::

-The Compass repository includes a tool to create a Merkle tree and save it in a `data` directory for Compass to use later on.
+The Compass repository includes a tool to compute a Merkle tree and save it in a `data` directory for Compass to use later on.

 1. Clone the Compass GitHub repository